OpenBfS/UncertRadio/paper/paper.md

 `UncertRadio` is written in modern Fortran utilizing many Fortran 2003 and 2008 features, e.$\,$g. the C-interoperability.
 The graphical user interface (GUI) is built with GTK 3 in combination with gtk-fortran [@magnin2019], which provides the required Fortran bindings.
 PLplot is implemented for the graphical presentations [@theplplotteam].

-Many of the utilized numerical procedures are derived from the work of @miller_web ,
+Many of the utilized numerical procedures are derived from the work of @miller_web,
 @burkardt_web and @brandt1999.
 A Fortran function parser [@schmehl2008] is included for interpreting user-defined equations.